UZIMA-DS Project

 The long-term goal of the DMAC is to develop a pipeline of data support, data use and data sharing capacity to facilitate high-quality research in East Africa with the potential for a model platform that can be scalable, reproducible, and shareable.

-Project Title: Sustainable Cloud Operations for Research and Environmental Impact (SCORE – EI)
+Project Title: Sustainable Cloud Operations for Research (SCORE)

 Overview